DopplerAI-Space-Apps/DopplerAI/README.md

 **DopplerAI** is a Machine Learning application designed to accelerate the discovery of exoplanets by automating the analysis of light curves.
 This project was developed as part of the NASA Space Apps Challenge 2025.

-If you just want to try the solution [click here](https://propane-library-474000-v6.uc.r.appspot.com/)

 ![test](https://github.com/user-attachments/assets/27190332-ca52-40ab-8da8-d91201f9c431)

 ---